-The algorithm provided in 3.1 can be adjusted to meet the properties of different types of images, that is different types of distributions of Y, by an appropriate choice of the statistical penalty s{ij} in (9).
-For gray scale images 1.1 and color images 1.2 the appropriate penalty is given in Table 1.
+The algorithm can be adjusted to meet the properties of different types of images, that is different types of distributions of Y, by an appropriate choice of the statistical penalty s{ij} in (9).
+For grayscale images 1.1 and color images 1.2 the appropriate penalty is given in Table 1.

-3.3 Choice of parameters - Propagation condition
+3.2.
+Choice of parameters - Propagation condition

 The proposed procedure involves several parameters.
 The most important one is the scale parameter λ in the statistical penalty s{ij} .
 The special case $\lambda = \infty$ simply leads to a kernel estimate with bandwidth h{\max} .
-We propose to chose λ as the smallest value satisfying a propagation condition.
+We propose to choose λ as the smallest value satisfying a propagation condition.
 This condition requires that, if the local assumption is valid globally, i.e. $\theta(x) \equiv \theta$ does not depend on x, then with high probability the final estimate for $h{\max} = \infty$ coincides in every point with the global estimate.
 More formally we request that in this case for each iteration k for a specified constant $\alpha > 0$.
 Here denotes the nonadaptive kernel estimate employing the bandwidth $h^{(k)}$ from step k.
-The value λ provided by this condition is characteristic for the selected class of error distributions, but does not depend on the unknown model parameter θ .
-A default value for λ can therefore be found by simulations.
-In the examples below they are selected for a value of $\alpha = 0.1$.
+The value α characterizes a maximal loss in efficiency of the adaptive estimate compared to its non-adaptive counterpart, with $\alpha = 0.1$ providing reasonable results.